Strategies for Job Searching Success: Achieve Your Goals!

 • You get the chance to research demand for people with your skill set

 When you’re looking for jobs online, be sure to cast your net wide.
 All too many job-seekers fall into the trap of using the same sites.
-That is a mistake.
-Keep in mind that variety is the spice of life.
-The more job sites you include in your search, the better.
+That’s a mistake.

 2. Use LinkedIn to network

 LinkedIn is one of the best ways to network and land a job today.
-72% of recruiters use the social platform when they are hiring candidates for job openings.
-For that reason, you need to make sure that you use this particular tool when you want to look for jobs.
-LinkedIn is the largest congregation of people talking about jobs and opportunities.
+It’s the largest global congregation of people talking about jobs and opportunities.

-• Make some connections.
-As you may already know, LinkedIn is all about connections.
+• Make connections.
+As you may already know, LinkedIn is all about making connections.
 The stronger your professional network is, the more likely you are to uncover job opportunities.
 Try to build your network with at least 250+ connections.

 3. Contact hiring managers directly

-1. Companies spend a ton of money on recruiting fees which they could save if they hire you directly.
+1. Companies spend a ton of money on recruiting fees, which they could save if they hire you directly.
 This could give you a leg up on other candidates.

 2. It shows the hiring manager that you have a genuine interest in working for the company, which is always a plus.

-Sending them a well-crafted opening email may help you land a job.
+Sending them a well-crafted opening email may help you to land a job.
 There’s an art when it comes to cold emailing, so you should do some research first.
 Tailoring each of your emails to meet the requirements of the business is the key.

 4. Respond to job ads